Racial Equity Reading Group

 All are welcome (not just health professionals).

 You’re invited!
 SF Bay PSR has launched an informal reading and discussion group to learn more about issues of racial equity, particularly as they relate to the fields of public health and medicine.
 We read a different book or articles every 4-6 weeks, followed by a 60–90-minute discussion on Zoom.
-This online, drop-in group is open to anyone (not just physicians) seeking to deepen their personal understanding of issues related to systemic racism and strengthen their commitment toward creating a more just, equitable, and healthy world.
+This online, drop-in group is open to anyone (not just health professionals) seeking to deepen their personal understanding of issues related to systemic racism and strengthen their commitment toward creating a more just, equitable, and healthy world.